Mary Hughes: Death of daughter

 Her daughter Helen died in a London nursing home on 9 August 1937, two days before her 22nd birthday.
 In contemporary press reports, her death was attributed to septicaemia, but as was revealed nearly 67 years later in 2004, she actually died in childbirth, unmarried.
 Mary and Billy's grandson now lives in Sydney under a different name.

 Final years

 Hughes died in 1952, and Dame Mary outlived him by five and a half years.
-She died, aged 83, on 2 April 1958, at her niece's home in Double Bay.
+She died, aged 83, on 2 April 1958, at her niece's home in Double Bay, Sydney.
 She was interred at Macquarie Park Cemetery and Crematorium with her husband and next to her daughter.